oliviermartin7/LidarForFuel/README.md

 # lidarForFuel

 This README aims to describe how to use a set of tools to implement the method outlined in the paper [Unlocking the Potential of Als Data for Direct Assessment of Fuel Load and Vertical Structure](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4779351).
-We provide here some detailed information about the approach but note that the two functions are made in a R package with help files properly done with examples that should help the other to use them.
+We provide here some detailed information about the approach but note that the two functions are made in a R package with help files properly done with examples that should help users.

 ## Install LidarForFuel